Go to Jasper and see the famous Japanese ice axe from Mt.Alberta or the only quicksand in Alberta!

 Evening is approaching now, your day is winding down, drive, walk or bike 3km from town east to Old Fort Point, a short yet magnificant hike to start your Jasper panorama photography.
 Take Highway 93A from Connaught Street ,cross Highway 16 and head south turning left to Old Fort Point road that crosses the bridge.
 Park in the lot.
 Walk up the wooden stairs and follow obvious trail to the top of two distinct bald humps.
 Moonlight fun!

 Jasper has had a long history with totem poles in the Park.
 The famous Raven Totem Pole was erected in Jasper near the train station in 1915 and was removed in 2009 so it could be returned to its home in Haida Gwaii.
 In 2011 it was replaced with the Two Brothers Totem Pole also from Haida Gwaii.
-Many animals adorn this new pole which can be seen across from the main park in the center of town.
+This new totem pole can be seen across from the main park in the center of town.

 Oldest Trees at the Icefields